 To misquote the Cheshire Cat, if you don’t know where your hiring dollars are going, there’s no point spending, is there?
 Depending on the industry, size of your firm and your high-volume recruitment needs, it is important to assess where your time and money are deployed and what returns you are getting.
 Some firms use a hiring scorecard that includes metrics such as time to fill, placements per recruiter, cost per hire and hiring success.

-According to hr.com’s The State of high-volume recruitment and Assessments 2021 report, these are the top metrics that firms measure.
+According to hr.com’s The State of high-volume recruitment and Assessments 2021 report, these are the top recruiting metrics that firms measure.

-Needless to say, a hiring scorecard is only as effective as the accuracy and relevance of the underlying data.
+Needless to say, a hiring metrics scorecard is only as effective as the accuracy and relevance of the underlying data.
 When your hiring process is automated, tracking response time, fill rate, redeployment, etc. becomes far simpler because you get access to analytics dashboards and hiring funnel reports.
-You can also simplify the process of getting additional information from candidates — for example, NPS or sentiment scores — through text messaging.
+You can also simplify the process of getting additional information from candidates — for example, NPS or sentiment scores — through text recruiting.

 Read how these three healthcare staffing firms improved their drop-off rates, online reviews and YoY hiring with the help of Sense’s database and messaging automation tools.